RdenBlaauwen/AnomalousPixelBlending/README.md

 If you encounter any issues, have suggestions for new features, or think some features could be improved, feel free to let me know.
 In fact, I would appreciate it as it would make the shader better and it would teach me new things.
 You can open an issue, create a PR, or contact me through Github or the ReShade forums.

+# Installation

+Open `AnomalousPixelBlending.fx` and click the download button in the top right corner.
+Save the file to the `reshade-shaders/Shaders` folder of the game where you want to use this shader, and you're good to go.

+The markdown (\*.md) files are just documentation and can be ignored.

 # How to use

 APB is best applied after any anti-aliasing.
 This improves performance and prevents interference with edge detection.